abotabo007/abotabo007/README.md

 ### 🧠 About Me

-- 🧑‍💻 17-year-old developer from Italy
+- 🧑‍💻 17-year-old "developer"
 - 💡 Passionate about full stack development, game programming, and cybersecurity
-- 🎮 Building interactive games with **Roblox Lua**
+- 🎮 Building interactive projects with **Lua**
 - 🧰 Crafting GUI-based Java applications & inventory systems with **QR code integration**
 - 🌐 Currently mastering the **full stack roadmap** (JS, React, Node, MongoDB & more)
 - 🔐 Aspiring ethical hacker, always exploring the edge of security and tech